simonpcouch/simonpcouch/README.md

 I'm Simon (he/him), an R developer and data scientist.
-I work on software for statistical modeling at [RStudio](https://github.com/rstudio) as a generalist maintainer on the tidymodels package ecosystem.🐛
+I work on software for statistical modeling at [Posit PBC](https://github.com/posit-pbc) (formerly RStudio) as a generalist maintainer on the tidymodels package ecosystem.🐛

 Here are some R packages for statistical modeling that I work on: